svecosystem/formsnap/sites/docs/content/components/fieldset.md

 tagline: Components
 ---

 The `Fieldset` component is used to follow the [W3C Grouping Controls](https://www.w3.org/WAI/tutorials/forms/grouping/#associating-related-controls-with-fieldset) recommendation for associating related form controls.
-It renders a `<fieldset />` element and should always be used in conjunction with the [Legend](/docs/components/legend) component to provide a title for the group.
+It renders a `<fieldset>` element and should always be used in conjunction with the [Legend](/docs/components/legend) component to provide a title for the group.

 This component automatically includes the [Field](/docs/components/field) component, so you don't need to worry about wrapping it yourself, just be sure to pass the `form` and `name` props to the `Fieldset` as you would with the `Field` component.